-Ensure that the fire is off and cool before attempting to remove or assemble external panels.
+Ensure that the fire is off and cool before attempting to remove or assemble casting.

-The stove is supplied with the external panels fitted.
-To access the fuel bed it is necessary to partially dis-assemble the stove (see figure 8).
+The stove is supplied with the casting fitted.
+To access the fuel bed it is necessary to partially dis-assemble the stove. (see figure 8).
 A no.2 pozi drive screwdriver will be required for this.
 The procedure is as follows;

-I. Remove the top grille by the 2 screws in the top of the appliance and push the rear of the grille down so the opposite end of the grille lifts up.
-DO NOT LEVER OFF.

-- 2. Remove the top panel by unscrewing the 4 screws holding it in place. - 3.
-Unscrew the cross head screw holding the front panel down at the top, the front panel is now free to be removed. - 4.
-Remove the glass door by unscrewing the 4 retaining screws in each corner - 5.
-The fuel bed ceramic components may now be removed for cleaning (see section 9.0 for further details). - 6.To replace the ceramic logs, first place the log marked 'A' on the top left rear ledge behind the burner as shown in figure 9. - 7.
-Place the log marked 'B' on the right rear of the burner as shown in figure 10. - 8.
-Place the log marked 'C' on the front ledge of the burner, behind the return and in front of the gas burner as shown in figure 11. - 9.
-Clean glass panel if required (see section 9.0) - 10.
-Re-fit the glass door after cleaning or inspection, ensuring a good seal. - II.
-To re-assemble the panels read instructions in reverse order.
+- I) Remove the top grille by the two screws in the top of the appliance and push the rear of the grille down so the opposite end of the grille lifts up.
+DO NOT LEVER OFF. - 2) Remove the top casting by unscrewing the four screws holding it in place. - 3) Unscrew the cross head screw holding the front casting down at the top. - 4) Unscrewing the control handle in a anti clockwise orientation.
+The front casting is now free to be removed. - 5) Remove the glass door by unscrewing the four retaining screws in each corner. - 6) The fuel bed ceramic components may now be removed for cleaning (see section 9.0 for further details). - 7) To replace the ceramic logs, first place the log marked 'A' on the top left rear ledge behind the burner as shown in figure 9. - 8) Place the log marked 'B' on the right rear of the burner as shown in figure 10. - 9) Place the log marked 'C' on the front ledge of the burner, behind the return and in front of the gas burner as shown in figure 11. - 10) Clean glass panel if required (see section 9.0) - 11) Re-fit the glass door after cleaning or inspection, ensuring a good seal. - 12) To re-assemble the castings read instructions in reverse order.